duceppemo/mashID/README.md

 Identify organisms using Mash.

 ## Description
-MashID was developed to quickly identify Mycobacteria species from WGS data.
+MashID was developed to quickly identify bacterial species from WGS data.
 Users can provide their own mash sketches database to identify other organisms.

 MashID works with Illumina (paired-end or single-end), Ion Torrent, Nanopore and PacBio data.
 Actually any fastq (sequencing data) or fasta (genome assemblies), gzipped or not, can be used as input.

+MashID comes with a pre-compiled database to identify mycobacteria species.
 ## Installation
 ```commandline
 # Create and activate virtual envrionment